d-melita/devops-tutorial/loki-grafana/step7/text.md

    ![](../assets/new-folder.png)

-10. For the evaluation group and interval, create a new one and set the `Evaluation Interval` to `10s`.
+10. For the evaluation group and interval, create a new one and set the `Evaluation interval` to `10s`.
     The pending period should be set to `None` so the alert is triggered as soon as the condition is met.
     Your `Evaluation behavior` should look like this:

     ![](../assets/evaluation.png)

-11. For `Configuring Labels and Notifications`, set the `Contact Point` to the Webhook previously created.
+11. For `Configuring labels and notifications`, set the `Contact point` to the Webhook previously created.

     ![](../assets/contact-point.png)